 ISS GLASS LEWIS VANGUARD BLACKROCK FIDELITY STATE STREET Advisory Votes on Executive Compensation - Management Proposals (Say-on-Pay) Vote case-by-case on ballot items related to executive pay and practices, as well as certain aspects of outside director compensation.
-Will vote against all members of a compensation committee during whose tenure the committee failed to address shareholder concerns following majority shareholder rejection of the say-on- pay proposal in the previous year.
+Will vote against all members of a compensation committee during whose tenure the committee failed to address shareholder concerns following majority shareholder rejection of the say-on-pay proposal in the previous year.
 Vote case-by-case on executive compensation proposals and in general will support those that enhance long-term shareholder value.
 Will generally vote against compensation committee members when it votes against the company's Say on Pay proposal in consecutive years unless meaningful improvements have been made since the prior year.
 Will generally support annual advisory votes on executive compensation.
 Where a company has failed to implement a "Say on Pay" advisory vote within the frequency period that received the most support from shareholders or a "Say on Pay" resolution is omitted without explanation, BIS may vote against members of the compensation committee.
 Generally will support proposals to ratify executive compensation unless the compensation appears misaligned with shareholder interests or is otherwise problematic.
-[No coverage of general Say-on-Pay] Generally supportive of the goals of "Say-on- Climate" proposals because State Street is supportive of effective climate-related disclosure, currently does not endorse an annual advisory climate vote.
+[No coverage of general Say-on-Pay] Generally supportive of the goals of "Say-on-Climate" proposals because State Street is supportive of effective climate-related disclosure, currently does not endorse an annual advisory climate vote.
 Pay-for-Performance Evaluation Pay and performance must be aligned over a sustained period.
 The pay of the company should be aligned with their peer group.
-Glass Lewis has created their own metrics to perform pay-for- performance of a company against their peers.
+Glass Lewis has created their own metrics to perform pay-for-performance of a company against their peers.
 Vanguard looks for evidence of clear alignment between pay outcomes and company performance.
-May vote against a pay- related proposal if there are concerns that pay and performance are not aligned.
-N/A N/A May oppose remuneration reports where pay seems misaligned with shareholders' interests and also consider executive compensation practices when re- electing members of the compensation committee.
+May vote against a payrelated proposal if there are concerns that pay and performance are not aligned.
+N/A N/A N/A

 ISS GLASS LEWIS VANGUARD BLACKROCK FIDELITY STATE STREET Equity-Based and Other Incentive Plans Vote case-by-case on certain equity-based compensation plans depending on a combination of certain plan features and equity grant practices, where positive factors may counterbalance negative factors, and vice versa.
 Glass Lewis believes that equity compensation awards are useful to retain employees and incentivize them to act in a way to improve performance.
 They have created a model to assesses the plan's cost and the company's pace of granting utilizing a number of different analyses, comparing the program with absolute limits they believe are key to equity value creation and with a carefully chosen peer group.
 Vote case-by-case on proposals to adopt or amend nonexecutive director equity compensation plans.
 Generally vote against nonemployee director equity compensation plans that allow for repricing or automatic renewal.
 Where an equity compensation plan is not aligned with shareholders' interests, they may vote against members of the compensation committee.
 Generally will oppose proposals to ratify golden parachutes where the arrangement includes: an excise tax gross-up provision; single trigger for cash incentives; or may result in a lump sum payment of cash and acceleration of equity that may total more than three times annual compensation (salary and bonus) in the event of a termination following a change in control.
-We may vote against the re-election of members of the compensation committee if we have serious concerns about remuneration practices and if the company has not been responsive to shareholder feedback to review its approach.
-Liberal Change in Control Definition Generally vote against equity plans if the plan has a liberal definition of change in control and the equity awards could vest upon such liberal definition of change in control, even though an actual change in control may not occur.
-Generally will vote against excessively broad change in control triggers.
-N/A N/A Generally will vote against the acceleration of vesting of equity compensation even though a change in control may not occur.
+N/A Liberal Change in Control Definition , , N/A N/A Generally will vote against the acceleration of vesting of equity compensation even though a change in control may not occur.
 N/A